-It's been said before that if Hoosiers know how to do one thing expertly, it's eat good food.
+It's been said that if Hoosiers know how to do one thing expertly, it's eat good food.
 Restaurants are great, but what if you have a hankering for something out of the oven?
-Or perhaps you're looking for an Indiana bakery to do your wedding cake?
-Check out these 10 amazing bakeries either located or started right here in the Hoosier State.
+Or perhaps you're looking for an Indiana bakery to make your wedding cake?
+Check out these 8 amazing bakeries either located or started right here in the Hoosier State.

 Amish-founded Rise'n Roll is a fixture among northern Hoosiers and some Chicago dwellers.
 What began as a small porch-front operation of an Amish couple grew and grew and grew into a northern Indiana enterprise with franchises in Fort Wayne, Mishawaka, and their home store of Middlebury, just to name a few.